Deconf.com

 Things you should know before setup

-• you can rename and disable custom dimensions, but you can not delete them
+- you can rename and disable custom definitions, but you can not delete them

-• these dimensions are only available for Universal Analytics properties
+- these dimensions are only available for Google Analytics 4 properties

 To set up the custom dimensions, go into your Google Analytics account and click on the Admin tab, at the top of your screen.
-Select the right Property and under Custom Definitions click on Custom Dimensions.
+Select the right Property and under Custom Definitions click on Custom Dimensions tab.

-Create your first custom dimension by clicking on the New Custom Dimension button at the top of the table, and follow these steps:
+Create your first custom dimension by clicking on the Create custom dimension button at the top-right of the table, and follow these steps:

-2. Choose a scope.
-I use a Session scope for User Type dimension and a Hit scope for all other custom dimensions.
+- Choose a scope.
+I use a Event (session isn’t available yet) scope for all custom dimensions.
 Depending on your use case, you may want to choose a different scope.

 After the setup, your custom dimensions table should look like this: